yatesco/seafile-docs/deploy/ldap_user_sync.md

 A related feature is [importing groups from LDAP/AD](ladp_group_sync.md).

-Note, all the users synced to Seafile's internal database will be counted into the number of licenses (Unless you set the users' state to inactive via the admin panel).
+Note, newly imported users via synced will be set as active and counted into the number of licenses.

 ## How It Works